qinwenshi/ebook-mcp/README.md

 #### Config the MCP in Cursor

-Add the following configuration in Cursoe
+Add the following configuration in Cursor
 ```bash
 "ebook-mcp":{
             "command": "uv",